panzerdp/dmitripavlutin.com/content/posts/163-smart-map/index.md

 But what if you need to double the numbers, but also remove the zeroes in the mapped array?

-Using `array.map()` directly isn't possible, because the method doesn't allow removing elements from the initial array.
-But you can use a combination of `array.map()` and `array.filter()` to make it happen:
+Using `array.map()` directly isn't possible, because the method always creates a mapped array with the same number of items as the original array.
+But you can use a combination of `array.map()` and `array.filter()`:

 ```javascript
 const numbers = [0, 3, 6];